After 8 years of Barack Obama, ultra-loose fed policy, and a historic run-up in the national debt, investors felt things would get better under Trump.

-Prior to his 2016 election, Trump was critical of the Fed for running such loose monetary policy.
+Before his 2016 election, Trump was critical of the Fed for running such a loose monetary policy.
 Since his election, the president has been lambasting Jerome Powell for not being dovish enough.

-Bullion investors gave Trump a pass on fiscal policy during the first 3 years of his term, and the stock market rallied bigly.
+Bullion investors gave Trump a pass on fiscal policy during the first 3 years of his term, and the stock market rallied big.

 But today’s multi-trillion dollar annual deficits may be tougher to ignore.
 If the current activity in the bullion market is any indication, investors are already very nervous.